slv-prog/jarvis-email-bot/README.md

 Built from scratch in under 2 weeks with no prior experience.

 ## What Jarvis Does
-- Reads and summarises Gmail inbox daily using Claude AI
+- Reads and summarises Gmail inbox on command using Claude AI
 - Accepts text and voice commands via Telegram
 - Searches the web and summarises results
 - Remembers context across sessions
 - Scans for freelance job opportunities
 - Writes Upwork proposals in seconds
 - Tracks earnings toward income goals
-- Sends clean morning briefings automatically

 ## Tech Stack
 - Python 3